Ben Myers: Books

 Myers' novel The Gallows Pole (2017), based on the true story of the Cragg Vale Coiners, received a Roger Deakin Award and won the 2018 Walter Scott Prize for historical fiction.
 As part of the prize, both author and book title appeared as the official Royal Mail franking stamp for a week on an estimated 60 million pieces of mail.
 It was released by Third Man Books, part of Third Man Records in the US and Canada.
 In 2021 the BBC announced an adaptation of the novel by director Shane Meadows.
+It was first broadcast on BBC2 on 31 May 2023.

-The show will be produced by Element Pictures, whose previously adapted Normal People, Dublin Murders, and The Favourite.
-His novel The Offing (2019) featured on Radio 4's Book At Bedtime, was a Radio 2 Book Club choice and chosen as a book of the year in The Times.
-The audio book was narrated by actor Ralph Ineson.
-A stage version of the The Offing was produced in Scarborough and Newcastle in 2021, and it was announced in 2023 that a film would be produced of the novel starring Helena Bonham Carter and directed by Jessica Hobbs.
+His novel The Offing (2019) featured on Radio 4's Book At Bedtime, was a Radio 2 Book Club choice and was chosen as a book of the year in The Times.
+The audiobook was narrated by actor Ralph Ineson.
+A stage version of The Offing was produced in Scarborough and Newcastle in 2021, and it was announced in 2023 that a film would be produced of the novel starring Helena Bonham Carter and directed by Jessica Hobbs.

 In late 2018 it was reported he had signed to Bloomsbury Publishing.

-The deal was satirised in the 'Books & Bookmen' column in Private Eye.
+The deal was satirised in the 'Books & Bookmen' column in Private Eye.Cuddy, his eighth novel, combines poetry, prose, play, diary and real historical accounts of the story and legacy of St. Cuthbert and his connection to Durham Cathedral.Rare Singles, his most recent novel, is set across a Northern Soul weekender in Scarborough and is currently in development as a film.

-Honors
+Personal life

+Myers lives in the Calder Valley with his wife, the author Adelle Stripe.

+Honours

-In 2014 Myers won the Society of Author's Tom-Gallon Trust Award for his short story, 'The Folk Song Singer'.
+In 2014 Myers won the Society of Authors Tom-Gallon Trust Award for his short story, 'The Folk Song Singer'.
 He was runner-up in the same prize in 2018 for his story 'A Thousand Acres Of English Soil'.
 His poem 'The Path To Pendle Hill' was selected by New Statesman as one of its Poems Of The Year 2015 and work from the same collection were read by Myers on BBC1 programme Countryfile.

 His novel Beastings (2014) won the Portico Prize For Literature and the Northern Writers' Award.
 It was also longlisted for the Jerwood Fiction Uncovered Prize.
 In 2019 he was awarded an Honorary Doctor of Letters from York St John University.